Does Christmas Make You Stressed? Studies Show You’re Not Alone

-There is a well documented link between the holiday period and increases in mental health presentations such stress, anxiety and depression.
+There is a well-documented link between the holiday period and increases in mental health presentations such as stress, anxiety and depression.
 In our own counselling clinics, we often see an increase in demand for psychological services for a wide mental health problems.

-We know that Christmas is supposed to be a happy and joyous holiday period.
+We know that the Christmas period is supposed to be a happy and joyous holiday period.
 But for many, the festive season can be a source of stress, anxiety and depression.
-You may be feeling stressed, anxious and/or depressed during this time because Christmas and New Years can give rise to a crash of multiple stressors.
+You may be feeling stressed, anxious and/or depressed during this time because the Christmas season and New Years can give rise to a crash of multiple stressors.

 Typically, these include: